-The Customizer is a page within the WordPress admin area that allows site owners to adjust the look & feel of their website, as well as preview the changes before making them live.
+The WordPress Customizer is a page within the admin area that allows site owners to adjust the look & feel of their website, as well as preview the changes before making them live.
 Access the Customizer by going to Appearance > Customize.

-The options within the Customizer are controlled by theme authors, and will differ depending on the theme you are actively using.
+The options within the WordPress Customizer are controlled by theme authors, and will differ depending on the theme you are actively using.
 Common examples of options within the Customizer include: background colors & images, link styles, site identity & logos, menus, widgets, custom CSS and more.

 What is the WordPress Customizer?